Ex-Invesco star Woodford's start-up bets on tobacco, drug firms

-Woodford built a strong following after managing money for more than 25 years at Invesco, including the $22 billion Invesco Perpetual High Income, Britain's largest equity fund.
+Woodford built a strong following after managing money for more than 25 years at Invesco, including the $22 billion (12.84 billion pound) Invesco Perpetual High Income, Britain's largest equity fund.

 In his first portfolio disclosure after he started managing money for Woodford Investment Management last month, the fund manager said the liquidity flows that have supported asset prices over the past five years were going into reverse, while growth in many parts of the world was being downgraded.